Why use this?

-(b) Subject to clause 1.1(c), if the report issued in accordance with [1.1(a)] has been approved by the Principal (such approval not to be unreasonably withheld or delayed) and indicates that the:
+(b) Subject to clause 1.1(c), if the report issued in accordance with [1.1(a)(ii)] has been approved by the Principal (such approval not to be unreasonably withheld or delayed) and indicates that the:

-(i) Green Target has been met then, 100% of the Green Incentive is payable to the Contractor; or [in accordance with the payment terms at clause [●];
+(i) Green Target has been met, then 100% of the Green Incentive is payable to the Contractor [in accordance with the payment terms at clause [●]];

-(iv) Emissions for the specified Year exceed the Green Baseline for the applicable Year, then clause [1.2 to 1.7] applies.
+(iv) Emissions for the specified Year exceed the Green Baseline for the applicable Year, then clauses [1.2 to 1.7] shall apply.

-(d) Should the Contractor dispute the Principal’s findings under clause 1.1(c) then a Dispute shall arise triggering the provisions in [INSERT CROSS REFERENCE TO DISPUTE RESOLUTION PROVISIONS].
+(d) Should the Contractor dispute the Principal’s findings under clause 1.1(c) then a Dispute shall arise triggering the provisions in [clause [●]].
+[Drafting note: insert cross reference to dispute resolution provisions.]

 1.2 Right to conduct a benchmark

 The Principal may, by using a Climate Professional, initiate a benchmarking exercise of all or any part of the items or components set out in the Emissions Scorecard by giving a notice to the Contractor, specifying the item or component of the Emissions Scorecard against which the benchmark is to be conducted (Benchmarked Items).
-The Principal undertakes to engage any Climate Professional on the terms specified in Schedule [●] subject to any amendments that may be requested by the Climate Professional and approved by the Contractor (not to be unreasonably withheld or delayed).
+The Principal undertakes to engage a Climate Professional on the terms specified in Schedule [●] subject to any amendments that may be requested by the Climate Professional and approved by the Contractor (such approval not to be unreasonably withheld or delayed).